top of page

 Wrapping Up

-At Howell to Sports, peripheral vision training becomes about more than just avoiding obstacles—it transforms into mastering the field, court, or rink, absorbing the entire environment at once.
-This skill harmonizes with other senses and honed tactics, creating a synergy that optimizes each athlete's capabilities.
+At Howell to Sports, peripheral vision training transcends just avoiding obstacles—it’s about mastering the field, court, or rink while absorbing the entire environment.
+This skill works in harmony with other senses and tactics, creating a synergy that optimizes athletic capabilities.

-These are thoughtfully crafted with you in mind, knowing that embracing advanced techniques in peripheral vision can be a fundamental pillar in reducing injuries and refining performance.
+To aid your journey toward improved vision acuity, our offerings include effective sports vision training products.
+Thoughtfully crafted for your needs, these advanced techniques in peripheral vision can be a fundamental pillar in reducing injuries and refining performance.

-Our suite of products includes the tools to enhance throwing precision, improve hitting accuracy, and more.
-Whether you’re a coach aiming to foster a tighter team or an individual athlete striving for personal bests, the right aids can be pivotal.
+Our suite of products enhances throwing precision, improves hitting accuracy, and more.
+Whether you’re a coach fostering a cohesive team or an individual athlete striving for personal bests, the right aids can be pivotal.

-Integrating these sports vision tools into your training regimen is a strategic choice leading to palpable improvements in your awareness, responses, and ultimately, your safety on and off the field.
+Integrate these sports vision tools into your routine for measurable improvements in awareness, response, and safety on and off the field.

 Get started with our VMP (Visual-Mental-Physical) Training Kit!

-Perhaps you're deliberating over how best to incorporate vision training tailored to your specific sport?
+Perhaps you’re considering how best to incorporate vision training tailored to your sport.
 Reach out!

 Mar 30